Tuesday, February 11, 2025

 Oranges and Your Dog

 Dog lovers understand that when we love something, we want to share it with our pooches.
 This is especially true when it comes to the foods we eat: the joy we feel when we give our canine fur babies a healthy snack makes treating them just as much of a treat for us.
 Most dog owners are aware that there are some human foods that should never be given to their pups: grapes, raisins chocolate, onions, garlic, avocados, macadamia nuts, and xylitol top this list.
-But what about oranges and grapefruits?
+But what about oranges and other types of citrus?

 A Little, Not a Lot

 While the flesh of oranges isn't toxic, too much at once can give your dog considerable gastrointestinal issues due to the high fiber and citric acid content it contains.
-That same high fiber, as well as the Vitamin C from citric acid, is also what makes very small amounts of orange or grapefruit pieces a healthy treat in moderation.
+That same high fiber, as well as the Vitamin C from citric acid, is also what makes very small amounts of orange pieces a healthy treat in moderation.
 The Vitamin C can help boost your pup's immune system, and limited amounts of fiber can aid in digestion just as it does for us humans.
 Oranges and all other fruits that are considered dog-safe such as bananas and blueberries are also high in natural sugars.
 So, if your dog is diabetic or sensitive to sugar, then you will want to be especially stingy in sharing any fruit with them or simply refrain altogether.

 Make sure to check with your veterinarian before introducing citrus treats to your pup's diet.
 If you are given the green light, stick to oranges or tangerines only.
 Do not feed your dog grapefruits, lemons, or limes.
 Start with a very small piece to see if your dog likes it and to ensure that there are no digestive issues or skin irritation.
 If all is well, stick to tiny bits every once in a while, as a rare and special tasty treat.
 You can put a little piece into their regular food or kibble, freeze tiny pieces for a cold treat on a hot day, or mix a small piece or two into a doggie smoothie.